virgo-project/virgo/UDV.md

 # The United DAOs of Virgo

 The United DAOs of Virgo (UDV) is a DAO.
 It is connected to many other associated DAOs.

-## UDV Core Values

-- Transparent.
-- Accountable.
-- No Lock-in.
-- Voluntary.
-- Environmental.
-- Democratic.
-- Secure.

-## UDV Mission

-The UDV's mission is to make freely available the best protocols, software, and hardware for decentralized finance, social/communications, and advanced human coordination technology.

-Virgo will develop and recommend:

-- the best protocols that balance transparency and privacy
-- the best social and communications protocols that are truly open and decentralized
-- the best financial system for sustainable development with more legitimacy
-- the best platform for intelligent collective decision making at all scales

-## UDV Vision

-The UDV's vision is to provide the world with the best open collaboration technology.
-The UDV aims to use this new foundation to help solve the world's greatest challenges, such as preventing catastrophic climate change and environmental destruction, and providing for the basic human needs of members across the globe.

 ## UDV Composition